cs1302uga/cs1302-str-list/README.md

      **Make sure to do one method at a time, fully test it, run `check1302`, and do a proper `git commit` to save your modifications before moving to the next method.**

-1. Implement the methods in the order they are listed below (Wednesday, February 21st):
+1. Implement the methods in the order they are listed below (Wednesday, October 2nd):
    **check the method detail section for hints and more details about each method before implementing**

    * `BaseStringList`: constructor, `size`, and `isEmpty`